1

 Newborn hearing screenings are a Preventive Service, but that designation does not supersede the reimbursement policies listed above.

-1. Cochlear implants are covered for members aged 12 months through 20 years under the following criteria:
+1. Unilateral and bilateral cochlear implants are covered for members aged 12 months through 20 years.
+Criteria for coverage can found in the Code of Colorado Regulation 10 CCR 2505-10 8.200.3.D.e.iv.

 2. Replacement component(s) of an existing cochlear implant is a benefit for all ages when the currently used component(s) is no longer functional and cannot be repaired.